tvorogme/gotosite/README.rst

-This is repository of new version of [GoTo Site](https://goto.msk.ru/).
+This is repository of new version of GoToSite_.

 To run site: